Largo Winch: Film

-A 3rd instalment was released in France in 2024, "The Price of Money: A Largo Winch Adventure", also known as Largo Winch 3.
-This time directed by Olivier Masset-Depasse and written by Giordano Gederlini and Domenico La Porta.
-The Price of Money was released by O'Brother Distribution and Pan Distribution on July 31, 2024, in France, August 7, 2024, in Belgium, and August 28, 2024, in Russia and Kuwait.
+A third instalment, The Price of Money: A Largo Winch Adventure (2024), also known as Largo Winch 3, was directed by Olivier Masset-Depasse and written by Giordano Gederlini and Domenico La Porta.
+It was released by O'Brother Distribution and Pan Distribution on July 31, 2024, in France; August 7, 2024, in Belgium; and August 28, 2024, in Russia and Kuwait.
 The film had a budget of $17 million but only grossed $3.6 million worldwide.